katezach/MSc-Thesis-Optimizing-office-lighting-in-terms-of-energy-and-uniformity-based-on-presence-detection/README.md

 **Note:** make sure you have a DIALux project created and that the corresponding path and name are indicated.

-For more details, read the corresponding paper.
+For more details, read the corresponding paper `Documentation.pdf`.